Milane Frantz

 Milane Diane Frantz (née Duncan, born 1970) is a billionaire heir to the Duncan family fortune through Enterprise Products, which remains under family control.

 Early life

 Milane Frantz was born in 1970 to Barbara Ann and Dan Duncan.
 Her father, Dan Duncan, was the co-founder of Enterprise Products.

 Career

 Frantz is an investor.
 She inherited $3.1B upon the death of her father.
-Due to a temporary repeal in the estate tax law for the year 2010, Duncan became the first American billionaire to pay no estate tax since its enactment.
+Due to a temporary repeal in the estate tax law for the year 2010, Duncan's children became the first American billionaires to pay no estate tax since its enactment.
 Frantz's net worth is $4.3 billion, as of April 2020.